rsalesc/mineira-rbx/contest/README.md

 ### pdfLaTeX

-You also need `pdfLaTeX` if you intend to build the statements PDF.
+You also need `pdfLaTeX` if you intend to build the PDF statements.

 In Ubuntu, you can do: